 There are no political, financial, or other conflicts of interest to declare.

 Contributorship statement

 Sinha, Hawcutt, and Lee wrote the paper.
 Davie, Kingdon and Lam conceived of the need for this paper and have reviewed the final version.
 Sinha is the guarantor.

+Appendix A – resources for harnessing data